1. Will I lose my hair during breast cancer treatment?

 Hair loss is common in both people with cancer and in the general population.
 This can make it difficult to be sure whether problems with hair regrowth are due to treatment, genetics or other factors such as extreme stress or medical conditions.
 It could be down to a combination of these things.

 After radiotherapy, any hair that you lost from the treated area will usually grow back.
 However, the hair may grow back thinner, patchy or may not grow back at all.
 This will depend on the dose of radiotherapy and the number of treatments you’ve had.
 Your treatment team will be able to let you know how likely this is to happen.

 Some people continue taking hormone therapy for up to ten years, which may cause some hair loss and hair thinning.
 Once you finish this treatment your hair should return to how it was before treatment.
 However, this may take time and for some people hair may not fully return to the same thickness.

 It’s important to talk through any concerns you may have about hair loss with your treatment team when making decisions about treatment.

 If hair loss after treatment persists, you may wish to ask for advice from a specialist.

-There are a few dermatologists (doctors who specialise in skin problems) who have a specialist interest in managing hair loss from various causes.
-They are able to offer information and advice to people experiencing hair loss.
-You can find the contact details of your nearest specialist on the British Hair and Nail Society website bhns.org.uk
+Your treatment team or GP may be able to refer you to a dermatologist (doctor who specialises in skin problems) who has a specialist interest in managing hair loss.
+They can offer information and advice to people experiencing hair loss.
+You can find the contact details of your nearest specialist on the British Hair and Nail Society website.

-There are also a number of trichologists who may also offer advice.
-A trichologist is someone who specialises in hair loss problems but is not medically trained.
-The Institute of Trichologists are able to provide details of registered practitioners.
+There are also a number of trichologists (people who specialise in hair loss problems but are not medically trained) who can offer advice.
+The Institute of Trichologists provides details of registered practitioners.